r-lib/hugodown/README.md

         unsafe = true
     ```

-*   For best syntax hightling results, you'll must classes:
+*   For best syntax hightling results, you must use classes:

     ```toml
     pygmentsUseClasses = true